shivannis/xandr-docs-public/xandr-docs/articles/monetize/digital-platform-ui-api-info.md

 ---
-title : Microsoft Monetize - Monetize API description : This page covers links to resources to learn more about API. ms.date: 10/28/2023
+title : Microsoft Monetize - Monetize API description : Learn about API and the services that are available using the links given in this page. ms.date: 10/28/2023
 ---